 - Get involved through active work and just by shopping with EarthHero!

-Update: with your help, this Earth Month we were able to protect 1.7 million square feet of turtle habitat through Plastic Oceans!
+Update: with your help, Earth Month 2021 we were able to protect 1.7 million square feet of turtle habitat through Plastic Oceans!
 We couldn’t have done it without your support. #EveryDayIsEarthDay

 Who Is Plastic Oceans?